omigroup/ux-research/README.md

 Our Commitments:
 - We are still very new and need all the help we can get.
 We haven't created too many processes just yet.
-- We have a group retrospective on the 4th ___ of every month to reflect on what is going well, what could be improved, and what we will do differently next cycle.
+- TBD: We might have a group retrospective on the 4th ___ of every month to reflect on what is going well, what could be improved, and what we will do differently next cycle.
 - We will not be recording our meetings (unless you can attend and record for us)
 - We will create an agenda before our recurring meetings, and ask volunteers to take notes during our meeting.